fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 11: Interlude?
 - _PoH_, 107-126.
-- Discussion of Intro Guide assignment due Monday
+- Discussion of [Intro Guide](https://unm-historiography.github.io/intro-guide/) assignment due Monday.

 ## Week 5

 ### 16: Giambattista Vico (1668-1744)
 - _PoH_, 127-167.
+Skim 137-160.
+You should still read these pages---they are actually quite interesting as perhaps the first comprehensive theory of history---but read quickly as to not get bogged down in the details.

 {% include alert.html class='danger' title='The Intro Guide' text="

+**As you look over the intro guide, stay out of the weeds!** Really specific criticism about a particular essay is not particularly helpful at this stage.
+Keep your analysis focused on the big picture and the overall project.

 Maintaining our four groups:
-- Questioners: What questions to we need to be asking of ourselves to make this most usable for a new college student?
+- **Questioners**: What questions to we need to be asking of ourselves to make this most usable for an early college student?
+These should be a product of surveying what's already in the guide and thinking about what should or should not be in it as well as how it should be done.
-- Summarizers: What are the strengths and weaknesses of what's already here?
+- **Summarizers**: What are the strengths and weaknesses of what's already here and what you find to be lacking?
-- Commenters: Can freshmen learn the BASICS of historiography from this?
-Can this be a way of helping students to reimagine history?
+- **Commenters**: Can early college students learn the BASICS of historiography from this KIND of resource?
+Don't limit your analysis simply to what is already on the site.
+What should the key features be?
+Can such a guide be a way of helping students to reimagine what history is?
-- Slackers: You don't need to write anything, but as always be ready to contribute to our conversation.
+- **Slackers**: You don't need to write anything, but as always be ready to contribute to our conversation.

 Note: There is an overwhelming amount to be improved, so the assignment here is to some extent an exercise in stating the obvious---but it's an important first step.
+You will be graded on your effort to say something productive and improve the project.
 "%}

 ### 18: Enlightenment